-Not all binoculars are expensive, cheap models cost less than 100 dollars.
-In this article, we want to look at the Premium Range, where the most expensive binoculars cost well over 2000 Dollars.
+Not all binoculars are expensive, inexpensive models cost less than $ 100.
+In this article, we want to take a look at the Premium Range, where the most expensive binoculars can easily cost well over 2000 Dollars.

-Premium-class binoculars in this price range are precision instruments that are the result of advanced manufacturing, the best craftsmanship, and the use of the best optical glass.
+Premium-class binoculars in this price range are precision instruments that are the result of research and development, advanced manufacturing, the best craftsmanship, and the use of the best optical glass.

-Good optical glass and carefully processing it is the main factor that affects the price of premium binoculars.
-While there are many glassmakers in the world, only a handful got the expertise to produce high-quality optical glass.
+Good optical glass and meticulous workmanship are the main factors that determine the optical performance and thus the price of premium binoculars.
+Although there are many glass manufacturers in the world, only a handful have the expertise to make truly high-quality optical glass.

 Making the best optical glass requires not only know-how but also sophisticated and expensive high technologies.
 The finest raw materials and components must be used.
-Complicated melting and mixing processes introduce exotic additives into the glass to manipulate the glass properties.
+Intricate melting and blending processes introduce exotic additives into the glass to manipulate glass properties.
 The additives must be distributed homogeneously in the melt, the cooling must be slow and controlled.
 Only precise and time-consuming processing can produce the best optical glass with the desired properties.

 Having the best glass is not enough, you also have to know its properties and how they are best used for optimal performance A lens is made by grinding and polishing a raw glass block to its desired shape.
 The mechanical processing generates heat (through friction), which can change the glass properties and affect the end result.
 After successfully shaping the lenses and prisms, it is necessary to apply several coatings to minimize reflection losses.